MichaelCade/90DaysOfDevOps/2023/day23.md

 For maximum security, you would be scanning all the artifacts that you use for your environment, not only your container images.

-The reason for that is that even if you have the most secure Docker images with no CVEs, but run then on an insecure infrastrucure with bad Kubernetes configuration, then your environment will not be secure.
+The reason for that is that even if you have the most secure Docker images with no CVEs, but run then on an insecure infrastructure with bad Kubernetes configuration, then your environment will not be secure.

 **Each system is as secure as its weakest link.**